-In India, the Child Marriage Restraint Act of 1929 (also called the 'Sarda' Act) came into effect on 1st April 1930.
-This Act clearly states girls and boys cannot get married before 18 and 21 years respectively.
-Some strong socio-cultural beliefs and practices intertwined with patriarchal factors with weak legal enforcement mechanisms.
-So even after 80 years child marriage among girls is still common in rural India.
-According to NFHS-3 results, the
+In India, the Child Marriage Restraint Act3 of 1929 (also called the 'Sarda' Act) came into effect on 1st April 1930.
+This Act clearly states that girls and boys cannot get married before 18 and 21 years respectively.
+But due to some strong socio-cultural beliefs and practices interwined with patriarchal factors with weak legal enforcement mechanisms even after 80 years child marriage among girls is common in rural India.
+According to NFHS-3 COUNTRY PROFILE ON UNIVERSAL ACCESS TO SEXUAL AND REPRODUCTIVE RIGHTS:

-COUNTRY

-PROFILE ON ON

-UNIVERSAL

-ACCESS TO

-SEXUAL AND

-REPRODUCTIVE

-RIGHTS: